LandingLens FAQ

 Do you have tools to evaluate consistency among different Labelers?

 Yes!
 LandingLens offers Agreement-Based Labeling that allows multiple Labelers to label the same images.
-The platform will then rank those images based on levels of consistency.
-For more information, go here.
+LandingLens then ranks those images based on levels of consistency.

 What types of augmentation tools are available?